kexiZeroing/FE-Learning-notes/doc/git.md

 ### speed up git clone
 `git clone [repo] --depth=1` When you don't need the entire history of a repository, you can speed up the download by specifying the number of revisions you need.

+### GitHub protocol comparison
+- plain Git, aka `git://github.com/`, does not add security beyond what Git itself provides.
+The server is not verified and you cannot push over it.
+Now Github permanently disabled the [unencrypted Git protocol](https://github.blog/changelog/2022-03-15-removed-unencrypted-git-protocol-and-certain-ssh-keys/).

+- HTTPS, aka `https://github.com/`, will always verify the server automatically, using certificate authorities.
+Uses password authentication for pushing, and still allows anonymous pull.
+If you have two-factor authentication enabled, you will use a personal access token instead of your regular password.

+- HTTP, aka `http://github.com/`, doesn't work with GitHub anymore.

+- SSH, aka `git@github.com:` or `ssh://git@github.com/`, uses public-key authentication.
+You have to generate a keypair, then add it to your GitHub account.
+Authentication is needed for all connections, so you always need a GitHub account – even to pull or clone.

+> You can tell git to use https instead of `git://` with the command `git config --global url."https://".insteadOf git://`, and the change goes to your git config file `~/.gitconfig`.